 Practice Behind the Wheel

 You're expected to develop your driving skills and experience with this permit.
-You must hold your permit for a minumum of one year before applying for your Level Two Limited Provisional License.
-After the first six months, you may drive at any time with your driving supervisor.
+You must hold your permit for a minimum of 12 months before applying for your Level Two Limited Provisional License.
+After the first 6 months, you may drive at any time with your driving supervisor.

-Be aware that in order to apply for your limited provisional license, you can't have any moving violation convictions within the previous 12 months, and no seat belt or cell phone violation convictions within the past six months.
+Be aware that in order to apply for your limited provisional license, you can't have any moving violation convictions or seat belt or cell phone violation convictions within the past 6 months.